BraneShop/BraneShop.github.io/src/draft-posts/Braneshop-A-Living-Business-Part-3.md

 In the final installment of this series, we look at a few of the "patterns" that will help us understand where we're at as a business.

+The main point here will be to list those patterns &mdash; the patterns of behaviour, attitudes, business processes &mdash; that we'd like to have at Braneshop.
+These should be

 <!--more-->